 Prerequisite(s): Thorough review of standardized test scores, B in Biology Honors and Chemistry Honors, or an "A" in regular Biology and Chemistry.
 Teacher recommendation and Department Chairperson approval required.
+NOTE: Core class, elective, has lab component

 This course is intended for students who have a keen interest in anatomy and physiology and its relations to medicine.
 All major organ systems will be studied both structurally and physiologically, including the integumentary, skeletal, muscular, nervous, immune, circulatory, respiratory, digestive, endocrine, and excretory systems.